 Capital Costs & Funding

-The challenges of funding a transportation project of the complexity and magnitude of the California high-speed rail system are not new to this program or other large-scale transportation and infrastructure program across the country and around the world.
-One of the biggest challenges the Authority faces is securing full funding for delivering the system.
+The challenges of funding a transportation project of the complexity and magnitude of the California high-speed rail system are not new to this program or other large-scale transportation and infrastructure programs across the country and around the world.

-Over the last 10 years, the Authority has secured approximately one-third of the funds needed to complete the current estimated cost of the system.
+The Authority has secured approximately one-third of the funds needed to complete the current estimated cost of the system:

-- In 2009, one year after the passage of Proposition 1A, the Authority received $2.5 billion in funds made available through the American Recovery and Reinvestment Act of 2009 (ARRA)
+- In 2009, one year after the passage of Proposition 1A, the Authority received $2.5 billion in funds through the American Recovery and Reinvestment Act of 2009 (ARRA).

-- In 2010, $929 million in additional funding was authorized though a Fiscal Year (FY10) Transportation, Housing and Urban Development grant
+- In 2010, $929 million in additional federal funding was appropriated by Congress from Fiscal Year (FY10) Transportation, Housing and Urban Development funds.